-If your application is hosted on Amazon EC2 instances in multiple EC2 regions, you can reduce latency for your users by serving their requests from the EC2 region for which network latency is lowest.
-Amazon Route 53 latency-based routing lets you use DNS to route user requests to the EC2 region that will give your users the fastest response.
+If your application is hosted on Amazon EC2 instances in multiple Amazon EC2 regions, you can reduce latency for your users by serving their requests from the Amazon EC2 region for which network latency is lowest.
+Amazon Route 53 latency-based routing lets you use DNS to route user requests to the Amazon EC2 region that will give your users the fastest response.

-To use latency-based routing, you create a latency resource record set for the EC2 resource in each region that hosts your application.
-When Amazon Route 53 receives a query for the corresponding domain, it selects the latency resource record set for the EC2 region that gives the user the lowest latency.
+To use latency-based routing, you create a latency resource record set for the Amazon EC2 resource in each region that hosts your application.
+When Amazon Route 53 receives a query for the corresponding domain, it selects the latency resource record set for the Amazon EC2 region that gives the user the lowest latency.
 Amazon Route 53 then responds with the value associated with that resource record set.

-For example, suppose you have ELB load balancers in the US West (Oregon) region and in the Asia Pacific (Singapore) region, and that you've created a latency resource record set in Amazon Route 53 for each load balancer.
+For example, suppose you have ELB Classic or Application Load Balancers in the US West (Oregon) region and in the Asia Pacific (Singapore) region, and that you've created a latency resource record set in Amazon Route 53 for each load balancer.
 A user in London enters the name of your domain in a browser, and DNS routes the request to an Amazon Route 53 name server.
 Amazon Route 53 refers to its data on latency between London and the Singapore region and between London and the Oregon region.
 If latency is lower between London and the Oregon region, Amazon Route 53 responds to the user's request with the IP address of your load balancer in the Amazon EC2 data center in Oregon.
 If latency is lower between London and the Singapore region, Amazon Route 53 responds with the IP address of your load balancer in the Amazon EC2 data center in Singapore.